hassio-addons/addon-matrix/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "Matrix" add-on.
+1. Search for the "Matrix" add-on in the Hass.io add-on store and install it.
 1. Set your `server_name` as the hostname of the instance you will be using.
  This is an important step for integrating other services later.
 1. Start the "Matrix" add-on.